sebanalysis/sebbeck.com/_posts/2022-12-09-thoughts-on-management.md

 - Relevant organization charts and abstract processes will be physically placed on the wall.
 - I will not micromanage.
 - I will take ultimate ownership for everything.
-- I will instill the sense that I judge my employees based on the work they produce, not the time they spend.
+- I will instil the sense that I judge my employees based on the work they produce, not the time they spend.
 - Documents to avoid the passive voice wherever possible.
 It is not a sign of professionalism to remove the subject of a verb.
 - Tick-boxing exercises to be avoided entirely.
 Where legally necessary, they will be acknowledged as such and executed with awareness.
 - Work will thus be divided into either real or tick box, and the distinction will be acknowledged.